A second-order bulk--surface splitting for parabolic problems with dynamic boundary conditions: Numerical Experiments

 Following the ideas presented in Section~\ref{sect:splitting}, we can easily construct bulk--surface splitting schemes of higher order.
 For this, we decouple bulk and surface dynamics by approximating $p$ and $\dot p$ in the constraints~\eqref{eq:sub1:bulk:b} and~\eqref{eq:sub1:bulk:c} with appropriate order by a linear combination of previous iterates.
 To obtain a third-order splitting scheme, we can replace the constraints by the approximations

-Note that both approximations are of order three.
+Note that both approximations are of order three with the least amount of needed data points from the past.
 For the temporal discretization of the resulting system, we apply the standard BDF-$3$ method, i.e., we use

 In the end, we obtain a~$4$-step method, which decouples the dynamics of~$u$ and~$p$.
 The application of the resulting scheme to the linear problem introduced in Section~\ref{sect:numerics:linear} indeed shows third-order convergence.
 Furthermore, the error plots show no dependence on the spatial mesh width~$h$.
-The corresponding convergence history is illustrated Figure~\ref{fig:exp_lin_BDF3}.
+The corresponding convergence history is illustrated Figure~\ref{fig:exp_lin_BDF3}, where finer meshes with $N_u = 10373, 20232, 41488$ are included in order to depict the actual rate.

+\begin{remark} Similarly to the discussion in Section~\ref{sect:numerics:linear}, one can compute the optimal scaling of the parameters $\tau$ and $h$.
+In the here considered third-order case combined with piecewise linear finite elements, this leads to~$\tau \propto h^{2/3}$ for the $L^\infty(L^2)$-error and ~$\tau \propto h^{1/3}$ for the $L^2(H^1)$-error. \end{remark}